spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-user-verification-service.md

 See the project's [documentation](https://github.com/matrix-org/matrix-user-verification-service/blob/master/README.md) to learn what it does and why it might be useful to you.

 Currently, the main purpose of this role is to allow Jitsi to authenticate Matrix users and check if they are authorized to join a conference.

-**Note**: enabling UVS, means that the `openid` API endpoints will be exposed on the Matrix Federation port (usually `8448`), even if [federation](configuring-playbook-federation.md) is disabled.

 If the Jitsi server is also configured by this playbook, all plugging of variables and secrets is handled in `group_vars/matrix_servers`.

 __Some general concepts of UVS may be helpful to understand the rest, so here they are:__